kaz-mighty/MoreMoreTooltips/README.md

-# MoreTooltips
+# More More Tooltips
-Show item's info when mouse hover
+Show item's info when mouse hover.

+(This mod was forked from [MoreTooltips](https://www.curseforge.com/minecraft/mc-mods/more-tooltips).)

+## Dependencies
+* Requires Fabric API and Cloth Config.
+* Mod Menu is recommended for in-game settings.

 ## Feature
-* Just need fabric API
 * Burn Time Tooltip
 * Show item's ID
 * Durability Tooltip